zesk/build/documentation/source/guide/builtin.md

 Constants with a leading 0 are interpreted as octal numbers.
 A leading `0x` or `0X` denotes hexadecimal.
 Otherwise, numbers take the form `[base#]n`, where base is a decimal number between 2 and 64 representing the arithmetic base, and n is a number in that base.
 If `base#` is omitted, then base 10 is used.
-The digits greater than 9 are represented by the lowercase letters, the uppercase letters, @, and _, in that order.
-If base is less than or equal to 36, lowercase and uppercase letters may be used interchangeably to represent numbers between 10 and 35.
+The digits greater than 9 are represented by the stringLowercase letters, the stringUppercase letters, @, and _, in that order.
+If base is less than or equal to 36, stringLowercase and stringUppercase letters may be used interchangeably to represent numbers between 10 and 35.

 Operators are evaluated in order of precedence.
 Sub-expressions in parentheses are evaluated first and may override the precedence rules above.